temmy222/PyTOUGHREACT/README.md

 flake8 src
 ```
 7. Make a pull request after passing all tests
+8. More information can be found in developer notes in the documentation - https://pytoughreact.readthedocs.io/en/master/developer.html

 ## Documentation
 Documentation can be found here https://pytoughreact.readthedocs.io/en/latest/